AJarombek/global-jenkins-jobs/saints-xctf/web/saints-xctf-web-lint/README.md

 ### Overview

-Jenkins jobs for executing unit tests, snapshot tests, and integration tests for my SaintsXCTF web application.
+Jenkins jobs for linting TypeScript code in the SaintsXCTF web application.

 ### Files